abolfazljalil2003/-ScriptoX/README.md

     </style>
 </head>
 <body>
+# -ScriptoX
+ ScriptoX – A lightweight and efficient interpreter for a simple scripting language.
+Supports mathematical operations, variables, labels, and conditional jumps.

     <h1>Simple C++ Compiler</h1>
     <p>This project is a simple compiler written in C++ that reads commands from a <code>testCase.txt</code> file and executes them.</p>